dalitun/applications/blueprint-coreos-drone/README-EN.md

 Once this is done you can connect via a web browser on the postfixamdin interface from this url http://flottingIp.

 ![page1](./img/drone1.png)

 Then authenticate on github, bitbucket or gitlab.

 ![page2](./img/drone2.png)

-After you arrive at this page and you can start to select a project drone:
+After you arrive at this page.

 ![Page 3](./img/drone3.png)